Emma (novel): Wealth

 Emma is a wealthy young woman, having a personal fortune amounting to £30,000.
 This would be sufficient for her to live independently in the same style as she is accustomed to.
 As she herself points out, this means that there is no financial pressure on her to marry.
-This is in sharp contrast to the heroines of Austen's other novels, who all lack sufficient resources to maintain as single women the lifestyle in which they have been raised by the their families.
+This is in sharp contrast to the heroines of Austen's other novels, who all lack sufficient resources to maintain as single women the lifestyle in which they have been raised by their families.
 This means that Emma has greater freedom of choice and behaviour, in some ways closer to that exercised by wealthy men of the time.

 Parenting

-Mr. Woodhouse adopted a laissez faire parenting style when it came to raising Emma.
+Mr Woodhouse adopted a laissez-faire parenting style when it came to raising Emma.
 In fact, most of the time it seems that Emma is parenting her father, taking on the role of both daughter and mother.
 Emma feels entirely responsible for the wellbeing of her father and therefore feels obliged to stay with him.
 Her father is a selfish but gentle man and does not approve of matrimony.
 If Emma were to marry he would lose his primary carer.
 This is not to say that Emma feels restrained by her father, in fact quite the opposite, Emma has the power over the world she inhabits.
-The narrator announces at the start of the novel: "The real evils of Emma’s situation were the power of having rather too much of her own way, and a disposition to think a little too well of herself; these were the disadvantages which threatened alloy to her many enjoyments" (Austen, 1).
-Although Mr. Woodhouse is lacking as a father figure, Mr. Knightley acts as a surrogate father to Emma.
-Mr. Knightley is not afraid to correct Emma's behaviour and tell her what she needs to hear.
-Mr. Knightley reprimands Emma when he learns of her match-making and also later when Emma is extremely rude to Miss Bates.
-Still, the reader cannot ignore the developmental damage that has been caused by Mr. Woodhouse's indifferent parenting style as Emma struggles to form healthy adult relationships.
+The narrator announces at the start of the novel: "The real evils of Emma's situation were the power of having rather too much of her own way, and a disposition to think a little too well of herself; these were the disadvantages which threatened alloy to her many enjoyments" (Austen, 1).
+Although Mr Woodhouse is lacking as a father figure, Mr Knightley acts as a surrogate father to Emma.
+Mr Knightley is not afraid to correct Emma's behaviour and tell her what she needs to hear.
+Mr Knightley reprimands Emma when he learns of her match-making and also later when Emma is extremely rude to Miss Bates.
+Still, the reader cannot ignore the developmental damage that has been caused by Mr Woodhouse's indifferent parenting style as Emma struggles to form healthy adult relationships.